xLSX285/EnterpriseG/README.md

 - `True`: Adjust script to build **EnterpriseGN** instead of EnterpriseG
 - `False`: Adjust script to build **EnterpriseG** `Default`

+> Please note that this will require `Microsoft-Windows-EditionSpecific-EnterpriseGN-Package.ESD` instead of `Microsoft-Windows-EditionSpecific-EnterpriseG-Package.ESD`

 ## vNext

 - `True`: Recommended for **Canary** Channel